azizgharbi/LEMP-DEV-ENV/README.md

 vagrant reload
 ```

-* Browse Url : The Ip adresse .
+* Browse Url : The Ip adresse.

 ### Commands may help you :